Capitals of treats

 Most Amish families operate cottage industries, and this candy, made solely of butter, sugar and cashews, is one of them.
 You can buy it at their farm shops, from their buggies and, sometimes, from gift shops and cheese co-ops near their farms.

-Cashew crunch is a moving target — you’ll find it when the Amish ladies decide to make and sell it.
+Cashew crunch is a moving target — you’ll find it whenever the Amish ladies decide to make and sell it.
 It’s easier to find in cooler weather, when a fired-up stove doesn’t make the kitchen so hot.

-The best I've ever had were the square slabs made by the Yoder family and sold at the Kalona General Store in Kalona, which gives samples.
+The best I've ever had were the square slabs made by the Yoder family and sold at the Kalona General Store in Kalona, Iowa, which gives samples.
 It's just south of Iowa City, where there's a large population of the Amish and also Mennonites.

 The second-best I've had was made by Hidden Ridge Farm and sold at the Westby Cooperative Creamery in Westby, Wis.
 Many Amish live in the coulees south and east of La Crosse, around Cashton, Chaseburg and Ontario.